L0cki3/HowTo-flash-Intel-Management-Engine-ME-firmware/README.md

 2. Extract the firmware to whatever place you want e.g. your Desktop/Downloads.

-3. This part is optional in case you need to identify your current version first.
-Navigate to your Desktop or Downloads first via `cd` under a admin command promt e.g. ` cd C:\Users\CHEF-KOCH\Downloads\MEUpdate\` and call `MEInfoWin64.exe` which gives you a lot of information.
+3. This part is optional in case you need to identify your current firmware version first.
+Navigate to your Desktop/Downloads folder first via `cd` with a admin command promt e.g. ` cd C:\Users\CHEF-KOCH\Downloads\MEUpdate\` and call `MEInfoWin64.exe` which gives you a lot of information back.
+The most important one is `FW` - which tells you which version you are on and if it's LP or SH.

 ![alt text](https://raw.githubusercontent.com/CHEF-KOCH/HowTo-flash-Intel-Management-Engine-ME-firmware/master/Screenshots/1.png)